joeldrapper/literal_enums/README.md

 ### State machine

-It is also possible to define a more complex state machine by defining `transitions_to` methods on member singletons.
+It is also possible to define a more complex state machine by passing a stabby lambda returning the next valid state or an `Array` of valid next states.

 ```ruby
 class State < Enum